 Blistering and swelling in the mouth may be severe enough to prevent normal speaking and swallowing.

-Wipe out the mouth with a cold, wet cloth, and give milk to drink.
+If the plant was eaten, wipe out the mouth with a cold, wet cloth, and give the person milk to drink.
 Call poison control for more treatment information.

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-This national hotline number will let you talk to experts in poisoning.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the plant with you to the hospital, if possible.

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated.
 The person may receive:

 People who do not have a lot of mouth contact with the plant are usually fine within a few days.
 People who have more mouth contact with the plant may take longer to recover.

 Alocasia plant poisoning; Angel wings plant poisoning; Colocasia plant poisoning; Heart of Jesus plant poisoning; Texas Wonder plant poisoning